simonesilvestroni/m2m-website/_pages/project-management.md

 date: '2021-11-08 10:50:21'
 last_modified_at: '2021-11-08 10:50:24'
 description: "Download my free ebook about project management in the music industry.
 Based on a real-life album production."
-excerpt: "A free ebook about project management in the music industry, based on a real-life album production.
-The book is a 13.2MB PDF file."
+excerpt: "Download my free ebook about project management in the music industry, based on a real-life album production.
+No strings attached, the book is a 13.2MB PDF file."
 featimage: true
 permalink: '/work/project-management/'
 ---